 Certain things may make a kidney scan less accurate.
 These include:

 - Having radioactive tracer in your body from another recent nuclear medicine test

 - Having barium in your digestive tract from a recent barium test

 - Taking water pills (diuretics), or heart or blood pressure medicines.
 Talk with your healthcare provider about these.

 How do I get ready for a kidney scan?

 - Your healthcare provider will explain the procedure to you.
 Ask him or her any questions you have about the procedure.

 - You may be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if anything is not clear.

-- You usually don't need to stop eating or drinking before the test.
+- You usually don't need to fast before the test.
 You also usually will not need medicine to help you relax (sedation).